unfulvio/wp-php-console/README.txt

 > PHP Console allows you to handle PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) and [PHP Console server library](https://github.com/barbushin/php-console).

-This implementation of PHP Console allows you to test any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch error and warnings with call stack trace straight from the Chrome JavaScript console.
-In other words, besides debugging, you can execute PHP or WordPress specific PHP code straight from the terminal and print PHP variables straight in Chrome Dev Tools JavaScript console rather than your HTML document, cluttering the page.
+This implementation of PHP Console offers yet another tool to make it more easy to test on the fly any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch errors and warnings with call stack trace straight from the Chrome JavaScript console.
+In other words, besides debugging, you can execute PHP or WordPress-specific PHP code straight from the terminal and print PHP variables in Chrome Dev Tools JavaScript console as if it were Javascript.
+It's very handy to keep everything in one place.

 For support and pull requests, please refer to [WP PHP Console Github repo](https://github.com/nekojira/wp-php-console) and read the instructions there - thank you.

 == Installation ==